s-ralli/WARP/Readme.md

 1. Incidence_Information.txt with headers in the sample file as shown in the reference data folder (note: subtyp1 is the combination of disease and gender)
 2. Individual_Family_Information.txt with headers in the sample file as shown in the reference data folder
 3. Sharing_Information.txt with headers in the samples file as shown in the reference data folder
-Note: each file in the reference folder provides a name, heading and formatting for the .txt files required for running the script
+Note: Each file in the reference folder provides a name, heading and formatting for the .txt files required for running the script

 Command to run the scripts in the WARP folder -
 1. source <downloaded folder path>/WARP/WARP/environment/conf/python_env.sh
-2. <downloaded folder path>/WARP/bin/config_writer.py -d "<Path to INPUT file>" -o "<Path to OUTPUT file>"
+2. <downloaded folder path>/WARP/bin/config_writer.py -d "< Path to INPUT folder >" -o "< Path to OUTPUT folder >"
-3. python <downloaded folder path>/WARP/bin/run_analysis.py -c <Path to OUTPUT file>/lc_fam_config.ini -o /<Path to OUTPUT file>
+3. python <downloaded folder path>/WARP/bin/run_analysis.py -c < Path to OUTPUT folder>/lc_fam_config.ini > -o < Path to OUTPUT folder >
+Note: Create and input folder with the .vcf files for analysis and and output folder to store the .tsv files

 The script should provide a .tsv file with FSVW that can be used to annotate the VCF files of the families with FSVW.
 The annotated FSVW vcf files can be merged using bcftools, and the variants with FSVW can be extracted as a .xlxs file.
 The .xlxs file can be used to average FSVW for the variants and generate multi-family weight (MFW) for further analysis.